 Lottery is a form of gambling in which numbers are drawn to determine a prize.
 It can be a simple game of chance with a fixed prize or a complex competition with many stages.
 In both cases, a key element is the presence of a mechanism for collecting and pooling all money placed as stakes.
 The proceeds from the stakes are normally used for public benefit.
 Lotteries are particularly popular in times of economic stress, when they can be promoted as a painless source of state revenue.

 Lotteries are generally governed by law and operated by a state agency or public corporation.
-They typically begin operations with a small number of games and, due to pressure for increased revenues, progressively expand the size and complexity of their offerings.
+They typically begin operations with a small number of games and, due to data macau pressure for increased revenues, progressively expand the size and complexity of their offerings.
 The question of whether or not this is a proper function for a state, particularly given that the promotion of gambling can have negative social consequences (problem gamblers, poor people), is open to debate.

 In addition to their financial benefits, lotteries can also help governments raise political capital.
 This can be important for politicians in elections, especially when voters are opposed to raising taxes.
 In addition, a lottery can provide a way for states to increase their visibility in the federal system.